Ensembl/ensembl-genes-metadata/README.md

 #### Caveats

-Depending on whether the new assembly comes from an already existing species or not, there may be need to create and assign a unique prefix and stable id space range to the assembly record.
+Depending on whether the new assembly comes from an already existing species or not, there may be need to create and assign or reuse a unique prefix and stable id space range to the assembly record.

-### Meta database sync
+### Sync meta database

 #### What it does